ashleydavis/personal-web-page/index.md

 I have years of experience managing development teams, preparing technical strategies and creation of software products.
 I can explain complicated technology to senior management.
 I have delivered cutting-edge products in fast-paced and high-pressure environments.
 I know how to focus and prioritize to get the important things done.

 I am a passionate technologist and agile practitioner.
 I have had great success with TDD and am convinced of its ability to produce better code that stabilizes more quickly while being evolved rapidly.
-I'm a fan of functional programming and its potential for safety, predictability & concurrency.
+I'm a fan of functional programming principles and their potential for safety, predictability & concurrency.

 I contribute to open source and have founded multiple industry groups.

-I'm also a keen systems trader, currently trading stocks on the ASX and building algorithmic strategies for CFDs trading.

-[Please find me on LinkedIn](https://www.linkedin.com/in/ashleydavis75/) for the full list of employment history, projects and publications.
+[Please find me on LinkedIn](https://www.linkedin.com/in/ashleydavis75/) for my full history.

-# Data-Forge and Data-Forge Notebook

-Data-Forge is my open-source data transformation and analysis toolkit for JavaScript/TypeScript.
-It is inspired by Pandas and LINQ and is my goto tool for slicing and dicing data.

-Read more about it on my blog [The Data Wrangler](http://www.the-data-wrangler.com/data-forge-v1-launch/).

-You can [find Data-Forge on Github](https://github.com/data-forge/data-forge-ts) or take a look at [the official Data-Forge landing page](http://www.data-forge-js.com/).

-I'm also building a Notebook-style product for data analysis, transformation and visualization in JavaScript (kind of like an IDE for working with data in JavaScript).
-It's called [Data-Forge Notebook](http://data-forge-notebook.com/) and the early access program is now open.
-I have a product video online, [please take a look](https://youtu.be/nRRl-97qVQw).

-# Other open-source
+# Open-source

-I have plenty of other open source code on my [personal Github account](https://github.com/ashleydavis).
-Please have a browse.
-If something looks interesting, but isn't well documented, please reach out and let me know about it!
+I have plenty of open-source code available on my [personal Github](https://github.com/ashleydavis), [the Data-Forge org](https://github.com/data-forge/) and [the Grademark org](https://github.com/grademark/).

-I also did a lot of open-source work while at Real Serious Games, you'll find some very useful code for working with Unity and Node.js on the [Real Serious Games Github account](https://github.com/real-serious-games).
+I also did open-source work while at Real Serious Games, you'll find some very useful code for working with Unity and Node.js on [the Real Serious Games Github org](https://github.com/real-serious-games).

-# Market Wizard
+# Quantitative and algorthimic trading

+I'm a keen systematic trader, currently trading stocks on the ASX and exploring quantiative and algorithmic trading strategies.

-I've created a stock market simulator called [Market Wizard](https://www.market-wizard.com.au/) which has a small, but loyal following.
+I created a stock market simulator called [Market Wizard](https://www.market-wizard.com.au/) which has a small, but loyal following.

-I use this for my own paper trading, although mostly now I do backtesting because paper trading is too slow and only useful once a trading strategy has passed through many rounds of historical and statistical testing.
+These days I mostly test trading strategies through backtesting because papertrading is too slow.
+I have built extensive personal software for this purpose.
+I am slowly open-sourcing my backtesting code under [the Grademark org](https://github.com/grademark/).

 # Blogs